 6. Topical natural remedies

 Applying topical vitamin K lotion may help your skin heal if you have bruising and swelling after being hit with a paintball.
 This is effective because vitamin K helps the blood clot, reducing bleeding underneath the skin.
-Researchers have found that applying aloe vera and vitamin K to a bruise or welt may also lessen pain and inflammation.

 The anti-inflammatory benefits of witch hazel on the skin may also provide temporary pain relief and promote healing.